davidlacho/InterviewQuestions/README.md

 A series of numbers in which each number (Fibonacci number) is the sum of the two preceding numbers.
 The simplest in the series is the series 1, 1, 2, 3, 5, 8, etc.
 ## reversestring.js
 Given a string, return a new string with the reversed order of characters.
+## palindrome.js
+Given a string, return true if the string is a palindrome or false if it is not.
+Palindromes are strings that form the same word if it is reversed. *Do* include spaces and punctuation in determining if the string is a palindrome.